 After learning about what is research design and the process, it is important to know the key benefits of a well-structured research design:

-1. Minimises Risk of Errors: A good research design minimises the risk of errors and reduces inaccuracy.
+1. Minimizes Risk of Errors: A good research design minimizes the risk of errors and reduces inaccuracy.
 It ensures that the study is carried out in the right direction and that all the team members are on the same page.

 2. Efficient Use of Resources: It facilitates a concrete research plan for the efficient use of time and resources.
 It helps the researcher better complete all the tasks, even with limited resources.